Xzibit

-Alvin Nathaniel Joiner (born September 18, 1974), better known by his stage name Xzibit (pronounced "exhibit"), is an American rapper, actor, television presenter, and radio personality.

-Xzibit began his musical career after the release of his debut studio album, At the Speed of Life, on October 15, 1996.
-The album was both critically and commercially successful, peaking at number 74 on the Billboard 200.
-It also contained the single "Paparazzi", which peaked at number 83 on the Billboard Hot 100.
-This success allowed Xzibit to secure a recording contract with Loud Records later that year.
+Alvin Nathaniel Joiner (born September 18, 1974), better known by his stage name Xzibit (pronounced "exhibit), is an American rapper, actor, television presenter, radio personality, and record executive.
+He began his musical career in 1992, and signed with Loud Records, an imprint of RCA Records to release his debut studio album, At the Speed of Life (1996).
+The album saw positive critical reception, modestly entered the Billboard 200, and spawned the single "Paparazzi," which peaked at number 83 on the Billboard Hot 100.
+His second album, 40 Dayz & 40 Nightz (1998) was met with similar reception and spawned the single "What U See Is What U Get."

-Xzibit released his second album, 40 Dayz & 40 Nightz, on August 25, 1998; it peaked at number 53 on the Billboard 200.
-The album also contained the single "What U See Is What U Get", which peaked at #50 on the Billboard Hot 100.
-The album's success caught attention from West Coast rapper Dr. Dre who acted as the executive producer on Xzibit's third album, Restless, which was released on December 12, 2000.

-Restless debuted at number 14 on the Billboard 200 and was later certified platinum in the U.S. The album contained the singles "Front 2 Back", "X", and "Get Your Walk On".
-His follow-up album Man vs. Machine (2002) also enjoyed success; it debuted at number 3 on the Billboard 200 and was certified gold.
-Weapons of Mass Destruction (2004) also became certified gold.
-After the release of Full Circle in 2006, Xzibit underwent a hiatus, not releasing music until the release of his seventh studio album Napalm on October 9, 2012.
-Since 2013, he is part of the hip-hop supergroup Serial Killers.
+His success caught the attention of rapper Dr. Dre, who served as the executive producer for Xzibit's next two albums; his third, Restless (2000) was further commercially-oriented and peaked at number twelve on the Billboard 200.
+He then departed Loud Records in favor of Columbia Records for the release of his fourth album Man vs. Machine (2002), which peaked at number three on the chart.
+Both albums were co-released by Xzibit's own label, Open Bar Entertainment.
+His next albums, Weapons of Mass Destruction (2004) and Full Circle (2006) preceded a brief public hiatus.
+He returned for the release of his seventh studio album, Napalm (2012).
+Since 2013, he performs as a member of the hip-hop supergroup Serial Killers.

-Xzibit has also gained fame as an actor and television host, for his role as Shyne Johnson in the television series Empire, and as the host for the reality television series Pimp My Ride.
-He has starred in the films Gridiron Gang (2006), The X-Files: I Want to Believe (2008), Bad Lieutenant: Port of Call New Orleans (2009) and Sun Dogs (2017).
+Xzibit has also gained fame as an actor and presenter, having hosted the reality television program Pimp My Ride during the 2000s.
+In his acting career, he played Shyne Johnson in the television series Empire.
+He has also starred in the films Gridiron Gang (2006), The X-Files: I Want to Believe (2008), Bad Lieutenant: Port of Call New Orleans (2009), and Sun Dogs (2017).